ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MAY limit the number of blocks in the response.

 Clients MAY include a block in the response as soon as it passes the gossip validation rules.
-Clients MUST NOT respond with blocks that failed gossip validation rules.
+Clients MUST NOT respond with blocks that fail gossip validation rules.
-Clients MUST NOT respond with blocks that failed `fork_choice.on_block`.
+Clients SHOULD NOT include blocks that fail `state_transition(block)`.

 `/eth2/beacon_chain/req/beacon_blocks_by_root/1/` is deprecated.
 Clients MAY respond with an empty list during the deprecation transition period.